microsoft/P.808/docs/running_test_mturk.md

         --cfg mturk.cfg ^
         --answers Batch_123_456.csv
     ```

+When the Batch is finished, you are ready to continue with [analyzing the results](results.md).
 ## References
 [1].
 [ITU-T Recommendation P. 808](https://www.itu.int/rec/T-REC-P.808/en): _Subjective evaluation of speech quality with a crowdsourcing approach_, International Telecommunication Union, Geneva, 2018.